adamsilver/adamsilver.io-jekyll/_posts/2018-04-14-buttons-shouldnt-have-a-hand-cursor-part-2.md

 Presumably browser vendors would remove all the special behaviour tied to links if people weren’t right clicking on them (to open a context menu) and doing various things with them.

 Yes, sometimes links look like buttons for prominence but that’s not reason to normalise the cursor.
-It’s reason to create a design language to differentiate buttons from links.
+It’s reason to create a design language that differentiates buttons from links.
 That’s where I believe the challenge is.

 ## Does the pointer cursor on buttons stop users from achieving their goal?